qgis/QGIS-Documentation/readme.rst

     deactivate

-You can install all tools in on go via the REQUIREMENTS.txt here in root of this repo:
+You can install all tools in one go via the REQUIREMENTS.txt here in the root of this repo:

     pip install -r REQUIREMENTS.txt